Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

-Recently, machine learning has demonstrated its potential in condensed matter physics~\cite{Carrasquilla2017,bedolla2021machine}, quantum domains~\cite{havlivcek2019supervised_nature,Dunjko2018}, and topological physics~\cite{4058812,holanda2020machine}.
-For instance, it has been used for the classification of topological phononics~\cite{YangLong2020_prl}, the inverse design of topological optics~\cite{long2019inverse_apl}, and the optimization of metamaterial devices~\cite{Generative_2018_nanoletters}.
-However, the majority of these studies emphasize supervised learning, which depends on a large number of samples with clear labels.
-For those systems that are not well-understood by human scientists, unsupervised machine learning offers a valuable and effective method for identifying and classifying patterns in data without the need for prior knowledge~\cite{Torlai2017_prl,van2017_np,RodriguezNieva2019_np,Lu2020Extracting_prx}.
-Lots of efforts have been made along this direction, from the principal component analysis for classical statistical models~\cite{abdi2010principal,WangLei_2016_prb,Jolliffe2016,Hu2017_pre,Wang2017Machine_prb,Wang2018_fp} to the diffusion mapping for the topological transition~\cite{Rodriguez-Nieva2019_np,Lidiak2020_prl,Scheurer2020Unsupervised_prl,Che2020Topological_prb,Yu_LiWei_2021_prl}.
-In these works, the dataset includes only the static features of the system, such as the micro configuration of statistical models or the ground-state wave functions.
-However, for dynamic processes that involve time series data, one needs to find new paradigms that is compatible with the temporal characteristics of the data.
+Recent advances have revealed machine learning's potential in addressing condensed matter physics, quantum domains, and topological physics \cite{RevModPhys.91.045002,rem2019identifying,kaming2021unsupervised}.
+For those systems that are not well-understood by human scientists, unsupervised machine learning offers a valuable and effective method for identifying and classifying patterns in data without the need for prior knowledge~\cite{van2017_np,Lu2020Extracting_prx,WangLei_2016_prb,Hu2017_pre,Wang2017Machine_prb,Rodriguez-Nieva2019_np,YangLong2020_prl,Che2020Topological_prb,Yu_LiWei_2021_prl}.
+Significant progress has been achieved through techniques ranging from principal component analysis applied to classical statistical models \cite{WangLei_2016_prb,Hu2017_pre,Wang2017Machine_prb} to diffusion mapping for topological transitions \cite{Rodriguez-Nieva2019_np,YangLong2020_prl,Che2020Topological_prb,Yu_LiWei_2021_prl}.
+However, existing approaches predominantly utilize static system features—such as microscopic configurations or ground-state wave functions—neglecting critical temporal information embedded in dynamical processes.
+This limitation motivates our search for new paradigms capable of processing time-series data with inherent temporal correlations.

-In this letter, we introduce the complexity~\cite{prigogine1987exploring,Oliveto2007,Computational_2008,Gustavo2011_book} of time series, successfully extracting dynamic features from time series and innovatively proposing a complexity-powered distance to measure the similarity between the time series of physical quantities.
-When combined with the widely-used diffusion mapping algorithm, we find this complexity-powered distance accurately determines the position of phase transitions, a task at which the Euclidean distance fails.
-We check the benefits of this complexity-powered distance on various dynamical processes, including the evolution of DTC, the quench dynamics of Aubry-Andr\'e model, and the quench dynamics of quantum east model, across different physical quantities.
+In this Letter, we introduce the temporal fluctuation complexity (TFC) \cite{Gustavo2011_book,RevModPhys.86.1169} metric, which quantifies dynamic features through time-series analysis.
+Building on this foundation, we propose the Temporal Fluctuation Complexity Amplified Distance (TFCAD)—a distance operator that measure the similarity between the time-varying dynamic observables.

+When combined with diffusion mapping, the TFCAD-powered diffusion framework achieves dual breakthroughs: precise classification of quantum many-body phases and construction of new phase diagrams, consistently outperforming Euclidean-based approaches.